 What are the requirements for students to stay with the Minds Matter program?

-Minds Matter requires full attendance of its mentees throughout the school year and maintain a 3.0 GPA.
-Additionally, all mentees must commit to attending academic summer programs before their Junior and Senior years (program lengths vary from 2 to 6 weeks).
+Minds Matter requires its mentees to attend 80% of sessions held throughout the school year and maintain a 3.0 GPA.
+Additionally, all mentees must commit to attending college-immersion summer programs before their Junior and Senior years (program lengths vary from 2 to 6 weeks).

 "Minds Matter mentors are the most valuable aspect of the program because I look up to them due to their success stories and past.
 They have not only helped me with writing essays to competitive programs, but also helped me advocate my desires.
 Both have been a tremendous help, even outside of the program.
 They are my role models and most importantly, my friends." -Senior Mentee